pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 </table>

 > **Note** When using the Tanzu CLI to configure this `serviceAccount` parameter, use `--param serviceAccount=...`.
-> (The similarly named `--service-account` flag sets a different value:
+> The similarly named `--service-account` flag sets a different value:
-> the `spec.serviceAccountName` key in the Workload object.)
+> the `spec.serviceAccountName` key in the Workload object.

-### More Information
+### More information

-Read more about
-[PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec)
-in the Kubernetes documentation.
+For information about `PodTemplateSpec`, see [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) in the Kubernetes documentation.

-Read more about
+For information about conventions, see
 [Cartographer Conventions](../cartographer-conventions/about.hbs.md).

-See [Developer
-Conventions](../developer-conventions/about.hbs.md) and [Spring Boot Conventions](../spring-boot-conventions/about.hbs.md) for more details about the two convention servers enabled by default in Tanzu Application Platform installations.
+For information about the two convention servers enabled by default in Tanzu Application Platform installations, see [Developer Conventions](../developer-conventions/about.hbs.md) and [Spring Boot Conventions](../spring-boot-conventions/about.hbs.md).

 ## config-template